softwarecreations/npm-automated-login-totp/README.md

 ### Changelog
 - 1.1.8 Refactor & improve NPM Error parser
 - 1.2.0 Switch from `totp-generator` to `otplib` so that I could add the `--make-secret` option.
 Tweaked stderr parser to respect `--quiet`.
+- 1.3.2 NPM added web browser login as the default, but now they accept OTP via commandline, so this project is better than ever now.

+### Security info for dummies - detailed
+Real 2FA means that you authenticate from two separate devices that are running different operating systems.
+For example Windows/Linux/Mac as your first factor (password) and Android/IOS as your 2nd factor.
+Your second factor could be TOTP, or email.
+But if you have a backup of your TOTP secret, or access to your email, or your email account's password on your computer then you're not practising 2FA.
+If your computer has access to your 2nd factor it's like adding a security gate over your front door, and then leaving the gate key under the mat.

+If you want to be more secure than 99% of NPM users, then go ahead and do proper 2FA.

+This project won't support proper 2FA until YubiKey support is added.

+By using this project you agree that
+* You're a big boy or a big girl
+* You understand what 2FA is
+* You take full responsibility for securing your devices where you store your authentication details

 ### Credits
 I found [ksafavi/npm-cli-adduser](https://github.com/ksafavi/npm-cli-adduser) which as of 2022-06-20 is unmaintained, 4 years old and not working.
 I forked and changed around 96% of it.
 I basically just kept the command-line switches but DRY'd up the code around them.